 Data centres are now some of the heaviest users of electricity on Earth.

-Row upon row of processors and memory cards each generating substantial amounts of heat as they search for, store, and allocate information.
+Row upon row of processors and memory cards each generating substantial amounts of heat as they search, store, and allocate information.

 This heat has to be regulated and controlled.